Ben Ryan (rugby union): Fiji Sevens

 In September 2013, Ryan was signed as the coach for the Fiji Sevens team.
 He led them to victory in the Dubai 7s for the first time in the nation's history in only his second tournament in charge.
 His appointment also coincided with financial problems for the Fijian Rugby Union, resulting in Ryan's volunteering to go unpaid for several months of his contract.

 As coach of Fiji, Ryan won nine World Sevens Series tournaments – two in the 2013–14 season and four in 2014–15, overtaking the record set by former coach Waisale Serevi, who won four Cup titles with Fiji.
 Fiji won three more tournaments in the 2015–16 season.

 In May 2015, Fiji were crowned the overall winners of the 2014–15 Sevens World Series after defeating South Africa in the cup quarter final of the 2015 London Sevens, giving Ryan his first ever Sevens World Series title.

 At the 2016 Summer Olympics, Ryan coached Fiji to a gold medal in the rugby sevens competition, where the team earned Fiji's first ever medal in the history of the Olympics.

 Ryan confirmed that he would be stepping down as coach in 2016, but had not made any plans for the future.
 In August 2016, he was given the Fijian name Ratu Peni Rayani Latianara, along with three acres of land in Serua.

 Other roles

 Ryan has served France sevens as a consultant and runs his own consultancy business.
 He has worked as Technical Director of Rugby X and is an ambassador for Play-Ex Sports, HSBC and Fiji Airways.
-In June 2022, Ryan moved into association football when he was appointed to the newly-created role of Director of Elite Performance at Premier League club Brentford.
+In June 2022, Ryan moved into association football when he was appointed to the newly created role of Performance Director at Premier League club Brentford.